<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 Microservices and service-oriented architecture examples

-Of course, it’s all very well comparing the benefits of service-oriented architecture vs. microservices and considering how they might affect your organization.
+Of course, it’s all very well comparing the benefits of service-oriented architecture vs microservices architecture and considering how they might affect your organization.
 But how do these two options actually work in the real world?

 Looking at real-life examples of how businesses have adapted either type of architecture can help you see how one or the other might work for you.